 (The ROMAN EMPIRE DISINTEGRATES – continued)

-Roman Empire, 500 CE
+Roman Empire, 500 CEa>

 For two centuries, Germanic peoples had been moving into the empire and settling along its frontiers.
-Many of them converted to the emperor's faith: Christianity, and they had been adopting Roman ways while maintaining a sense of worth about common people, including women, that had been greater in their tribal society than in the civilization they were entering.
+Many of them converted to the emperor's faith: Christianity.
+And they had been adopting Roman ways while maintaining a sense of worth about common people, including women, that had been greater in their tribal society than in the civilization they were entering.

 By the mid-300s, Germans inside the empire's frontiers were still only a small percentage of the empire's fifty to seventy million inhabitants.
-The Roman Empire might have been able to absorb more Germans, but Rome's ability to control its borders was a problem addressed in a tract called On Matters of Warfare, written anonymously for the imperial bureaucracy.
+The Roman Empire might have been able to absorb more Germans, but Rome's ability to control its borders was seen as a problem, and it was addressed by a tract called On Matters of Warfare, written anonymously for the imperial bureaucracy.

-The author advocated an increase in defense spending by cutting the bonuses that the state paid to soldiers and civil servants and by increasing the taxes on those landowners in areas threatened by invasion.
+The author of On Matters of Warfare advocated an increase in defense spending by cutting the bonuses that the state paid to soldiers and civil servants and by increasing the taxes on those landowners in areas threatened by invasion.
 And the tract addressed the issue of hearts and minds.
 It claimed that official corruption and the rich oppressing the poor were causing disorder.
-It called for increasing patriotism through social reform – as if an empire could be united by patriotism.
+It called for increasing patriotism through social reform.

 Valentinian conscripted as best he could every year, but the wars among Constantine's sons had reduced the source of manpower for the military.
 Exemptions from military service were numerous, including exemptions for bureaucrats and the clergy.
 Farm workers remained in short supply, and landlords wished to exempt peasants whom they needed to work their lands.
 Great landlords could pay money, 25 gold coins, in place of each recruit they were obliged to send to the government.
 The landlords were supposed to send a number of recruits in proportion to the size of their land, but often they were uncooperative and would send only those men whom they wished to be rid of.
 Young men added to the shortage by trying to avoid military service, which offered them very low pay and hardship.
-Facing these shortages, the government had been recruiting Germans, who, with their warrior traditions, were more willing to serve in the military than most youthful citizens, especially city dwellers.
+Facing these shortages, the government had been recruiting Germans, who, with their warrior traditions, were more willing to serve in the military than most youthful Romans, especially city dwellers.

 In 374, German tribes crossed the Danube River into Pannonia.
 Some tribes of Samatians also crossed into the empire.
 Valentinian went to the frontier to meet the challenge.
 There, in 375, he died of a stroke, and his sixteen year-old son, Gratian, succeeded him as emperor of the western half of the empire.

 Meanwhile, those Germans called Visigoths were being driven toward and into the empire by the Huns, who were moving westward.
 A confederation of about 100,000 Visigoths asked for and received permission from emperor Valens to settle within the empire – in Moesia – in exchange for their providing him military services.
-The Visigoths, who were Arian Christians, might have been peacefully integrated into the empire, but Valens' agents failed to provide food for the Visigoths as had been agreed upon, and some Romans tried to buy Visigoth women and children for the slave market.
+The Visigoths, who were Arian Christians, might have been peacefully integrated into the empire, but Valens' agents failed to provide food for the Visigoths that they had been promised, and some Romans tried to buy Visigoth women and children for the slave market.
 This outraged the Visigoths.
 Visigoth warriors revolted, and discontented miners in the area joined the Visigoths as guides for their warriors.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.